-Policy Against Hedging
+Policy Against Hedging and Pledging

 We recognize that hedging against losses in company shares may disturb the alignment between stockholders and employees that our equity awards are intended to build.
-Accordingly, we have incorporated prohibitions on various hedging activities within our Insider Trading Policy, which applies to directors, officers and other employees who we have designated as insiders, as well as such persons' family members, life partners, or owned or controlled entities.
-The policy prohibits all transactions that are designed to sell short, hedge or offset any decrease in the market value of our securities, including prepaid variable forward contracts, equity swaps, futures, collars, exchange funds, options, puts, and calls and purchases or sales of puts or calls for speculative purposes.
+Accordingly, we have incorporated prohibitions on various hedging activities within our Insider Trading Policy, which applies to directors, officers and certain employees who we have designated as insiders, as well as such persons' family members, life partners, or owned or controlled entities.
+The policy prohibits all transactions that are designed to hedge or offset any decrease in the market value of our securities, including prepaid variable forward contracts, equity swaps, futures, collars, exchange funds, options, puts and calls.
+The policy also prohibits pledging shares of our common stock as security as well as short sales and purchases or sales of puts or calls for speculative purposes.